MacDonald House bombing: Trial

 "The evidence is overwhelming that when the two accused were picked up in Singapore waters by the bumboat-man, they were not in military uniform...
 I also found in the evidence that when picked up, the two accused claimed to be fishermen, whose boat had capsized.
 Later to an inspector of police, the first accused claimed to be a fishermen [sic], and the second accused, a farmer.
 The two accused claim to be members of the regular armed forces of the Republic of Indonesia.
 They also claim that they are prisoners of war under Article 4 (A1) of the Conventions of 1949.
 The onus of proving that they are members of the regular armed forces of the Republic of Indonesia lies on the two accused.
 They have failed to discharge their onus.
 In any case, I have no doubt that they are not members of the regular armed forces of the Republic of Indonesia.
 Even if they are members of the regular armed forces of the Republic of Indonesia, they are not in my opinion, entitled to the status of prisoners of war.
-In my view, members of the enemy armed forces who are combatants, and who come here with the assumption resemblance of peaceful pursuits, and divesting themselves of the character or appearance of soldiers and are captured, such persons are not entitled to the privileges of prisoners of war."
+In my view, members of enemy armed forces who are combatants, and who come here with the assumption resemblance of peaceful pursuits, and divesting themselves of the character or appearance of soldiers and are captured, such persons are not entitled to the privileges of prisoners of war."

 After 13 days, on 20 October, Osman and Harun were found guilty on all three murder chargers and were sentenced to death.
-Justice Chua described the bombing as a "cowardly act" and that "there [was] only one sentence that [he] can pass".
-Appeals were made by Inche, who urged the judge to give both defendants the benefit of the doubt, though this was rejected by Chua as "they were beyond any doubt on all the three murder charges".
+Justice Chua described the bombing as a "cowardly act" and said that "there [was] only one sentence that [he] can pass".
+Appeals were made by Inche, who urged the judge to give both defendants the benefit of the doubt, though this was rejected by Chua as "they were beyond any doubt guilty on all the three murder charges".
 Harun and Osman also appealed against the sentencing, which began on 31 August 1966 in the Federal Court in front of a group of judges, justices Wee Chong Jin, Tan Ah Tah, and Ambrose.
-Harun and Osmam were represented by A. J. Barga whilst Francis Seow represented the public prosecutor.
+Harun and Osmam were represented by A. J. Braga whilst Francis Seow represented the public prosecutor.
 Barga argued that they were "protected persons" under the Geneva Convention Act 1962 as Chua pointed out that there was a conflict between Indonesia and Malaysia.
 However, Seow said that there was "overwhelming evidence" that Osman and Harun were not part of Indonesia's regular armed forces.
-Seow also argued that the bombing was not "a war-like action" but a "murderous action" to civilians as it was conducted during peak hour, which is forbidden by the Geneva Convention Act.
+Seow also argued that the bombing was not "a war-like action" but a "murderous action" against civilians as it was conducted during peak hours, which is forbidden by the Geneva Convention Act.
 The appeal was rejected by the court on 6 October, though Harun and Osman were granted special leave to appeal by the Judicial Committee of the Privy Council in London.
+The two men were found guilty and hanged in Changi Prison on 17 October 1968.